venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/glossary6.md

  **Society for Worldwide Interbank Financial Telecommunication (SWIFT)**
  Society for Worldwide Interbank Financial Telecommunication.
 An organization that provides messaging services to banks, broker-dealers, investment managers, and market infrastructures in payments, treasury, securities, and trade.
 SWIFT creates a shared worldwide data processing and communications link and a common language for international financial transactions.

- **specification**
+ <strong>specification</strong>
- A [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)]-specific XML schema.
+ A [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)]-specific XML schema.
 Specifications are created in BizTalk Editor and can be based on industry standards (such as SWIFT, EDIFACT, X12, and XML) or on flat files (delimited, positional, or delimited and positional).
 BizTalk Mapper uses specifications, opened as source specifications and destination specifications, to create maps.

  **strong name**
  A name that consists of an assembly's identity—its simple text name, version number, and culture information (if provided)—strengthened by a public key and a digital signature generated over the assembly.
 Because the assembly manifest contains file hashes for all the files that constitute the assembly implementation, it is sufficient to generate the digital signature over just the one file in the assembly that contains the assembly manifest.
 Assemblies with the same strong name are expected to be identical.